GSA/idmanagement.gov/_implement/distribute-fcpca.md

 | SHA-256 Thumbprint | 0b658c27727dfd6cd47e378ae2390ea376d9708ecf4b06775f8ee7bc50119991 |
 | Download Location | Click [here]({{site.baseurl}}/implement/certs/Federal_Common_Policy_CA_G2_from_FBCAG4.cer)|

-The easiest way to verify your migration to the Federal Common Policy CA (FCPCA) is to validate one of your PIV credential certificates.
+The easiest way to verify your migration to the Federal Common Policy CA G2 (FCPCAG2) is to validate one of your PIV credential certificates.

 ### Verify Migration on Windows